SAKryukov/VSCode-markdown-it-plugin-development-framework/README.md

 ## Usage

 The developer provides one or more plug-in packages and a set of markdown documents used as a data set for testing/debugging.
 The environment picks up those items in a current workspace and suggests a configuration file which can be modified by the developer.
 It defines the markdown-it options, a chain of plug-ins to be used in a given order, with options for each plug-in.
 This defines the scenario of testing/debugging, which can be executed under the debugger or without debugging.
-On output, the execution generates a set of HTML files (optional), and show a preview of generated file (optional).
+On output, the execution generates a set of HTML files (optional), and show a generated HTML file (optional).

 ## Settings